Exploring plasmon-actuated nano-asssembled microshells using a Linkam hotstage

 Nanomaterials have been found to have interesting electronic, magnetic and optical properties.
 They can manipulate electromagnetic fields through localised surface plasmon resonance to modulate light interactions.
 Such plasmonic phenomena are popular in application for the biomedical field.

 Their aim was to create something that would be versatile and capable of encapsulating a range of different materials (drugs, dyes, cells, bacteria, etc.) for many different applications.
 These could include drug delivery for cancer treatment, releasing dyes in vivo for fluorescence imaging, or tissue engineering.
-The problem with most current platforms is that they are either leaky, unable to hold the contents without loss for any prolonged period, or they are incapable of releasing contents in a spatially and temporally controlled manner.
+The problem with existing platforms is that they are either leaky, unable to hold the contents without loss for any prolonged period, or they are incapable of releasing contents in a spatially and temporally controlled manner.
 For example, other cargo delivery systems that use light to activate the release of the cargo need several milliwatts of power over several minutes to achieve the required effect, therefore creating significant localised heating.
 The group managed to reduce the power required to less than 2 mW and the release time to under 5 seconds.
 As a result, the total temperature increase at the vicinity of the capsules is only to ~ 40°C, which is well within tolerable limits for many biological systems.

 Fluorescence microscopy images of a Nano-Assembled Microshell loaded with a fuorescent dye on the LTS350 stage.